[[caption-width-right:350:''You are foolish to oppose me...'']]

 ** The Magikoopas, Koopatrols and Bony Beetles in the caverns are very adept in seeing in the darkness, catching players off guard with First Strikes if Watt's field ability is not used, and in battle will attack Mario regardless if Watt's not the active partner (as the only way to defeat them in the dark is to have her out in the first place).

-** If the player happens to answer three questions incorrectly at the second Bowser Door, they are greeted with the ''Anti Guys Unit'' that can obliterate unprepared players.
+** If the player happens to answer three questions incorrectly at the second Bowser Door, they are greeted with the ''Anti Guys Unit'' which can obliterate unprepared players.

 ** Near the end of the castle, the player will encounter an imposter of Peach who claims to have escaped from her castle (unbeknownst to Mario that the real Peach is tied up).
 As the imposter tells Mario she'll follow him back down the hallway, the camera will begin to lose focus on her until she is gone from the screen when Mario's almost on the other side.
 When Mario turns around to check up on her, he sees a Duplighost instead.